saiful9379/BanglaNER/docs/spacy.md

 ## Evalution

-The Spacy Based Pipeline evaluate model using ```[stating, ending]``` as well as predicted class.
+The Spacy-Based Pipeline evaluates the model using ```[stating, ending]``` as well as the predicted class.

-More sure model path and input data with spanbased annotation,
+More sure model path and input data with span based annotation,

 Example: